-The lower levels of the wall require re-pointing, the hard cement-sand mortar shall be carefully removed, so as not to damage the stonework further.
+Re-pointing, the hard cement-sand mortar shall be carefully removed, so as not to damage the stonework further.
 Any loose stone should be carefully brushed back to a sound face.
-The wall should then be re-pointed using a basic regular Naturally Hydraulic Lime mortar; NHL 3.5 with a local sand.
+The wall should then be repointed using a basic regular Naturally Hydraulic Lime mortar; NHL 3.5 with a local sand.
 Samples of and mixtures of sand should be tested to ensure a match in colour and texture to the original mortar.
 Sample mortar to be approved by Architect.

-xix) Boiler House:
+xxv) Boiler House: